 A low level of platelets (thrombocytopenia) can cause problems.
-You may bleed for longer than normal after minor cuts or scrapes, have nosebleeds or bleeding gums, or bruise easily.
+You may bleed for longer than normal after minor cuts, have nosebleeds or bleeding gums, or bruise easily.
 Periods may be longer or heavier.

 Your treatment team will monitor your platelet levels.
 If chemotherapy causes severe thrombocytopenia, you may need a platelet transfusion.
 Ask your specialist to explain the risks and benefits of this procedure.

-Contact your treatment team or call 000 if you have any persistent bleeding, such as a nosebleed that doesn’t stop within 30 minutes.
+Contact your treatment team or call Triple Zero (000) if you have any persistent bleeding, such as a nosebleed that doesn’t stop within 30 minutes.

 How to manage a low platelet count

 - Be careful when using knives, scissors or needles, as you may bleed easily from small cuts or nicks.

 - Use an electric razor when shaving your face or body to reduce the chance of nicking yourself.

-- Use a soft-bristled toothbrush to avoid irritating your gums.
+- When brushing your teeth, use a soft-bristled toothbrush to avoid irritating your gums.

 - Wear comfortable, well-fitting shoes indoors and outdoors to avoid cuts on your feet.

 - Blow your nose with care.

 - If you bleed, apply pressure to the area for about 10 minutes and bandage as needed.